 GENERAL TERMS AND CONDITIONS OF SALE

-El Paso Merchant Energy Holding Company -IPS 91443 (Linden, New Jersey Project)
+El Paso Merchant Energy Holding Company -IPS 91443 (Linden 7 Project - Linden, New Jersey)

 1. RESERVATIONS

 1.1.
 El Paso Merchant Energy Holding Company (formerly known as Sonat Energy Services Company and hereinafter referred to as the "Buyer") reserves the right to cancel the Contract, subject to the written plan of cure stipulation as set forth in Article 1.2 below, if there is a substantial failure at any time to perform adequately the material stipulations of the bid, and the material conditions and specifications which are attached and made a part of this Contract, or in any case of any attempt to willfully impose upon Buyer materials or products or workmanship which are, in the opinion of Buyer, of an unacceptable quality and are not in compliance with the conditions and specifications of this Contract.
 Any action taken in pursuance of this latter stipulation shall not affect or impair any rights or claim of Buyer to damages for the breach of the Contract under the terms thereof.